isra-RM/Spotify_Wrapped/README.md

 ![Image Description](plots/plot2.png)

 ## Top Artists, Songs and Albums
  One of the most exciting things about Spotify Wrapped is that you can uncover musical taste by extracting bands 🧑‍🎤, songs 𝄞 and albums 📀.
-Let's see some top 20 of each.
+Let's see the top 20.

 ### Top Artists
 ![Image Description](plots/plot3.png)